Feminist Leadership Training:

 How do we reconnect to the power and depth of feminist knowledge and learning?

-Graduate study is one route but it also takes immense time,
+Graduate study is one route but it takes immense time,

-a very flexible schedule (to be in classes), geographic flexibility, the health to produce research at a high level, and significant assets (or debt).
-Plus, it is usually not designed around leading a professional life which simultaneously applies your research outside of academia.
+flexible geography, the health to produce research at an intense level of output, and significant assets (or debt).
+Plus, graduate study is rarely designed around leading a professional life which simultaneously applies your research outside of academia.

 My workshops, consulting, and intensive programs distribute the rigor of feminist learning